 The I formation in football is an offensive formation in which the quarterback stands behind the center and two other running backs stand in a line behind the quarterback.
-This an offense primed for running, but it can also feature a receiver split from the formation on either side of the ball and a single tight end.
-The I form can also see a number of other variations including double tight ends, slight shifts in the halfback’s alignment, or even a three wide where the tight end is traded for a slot receiver.
-I formation hasn't been nearly as common in the NFL in recent years, but it still frequents college and high school playbooks.
+This is an offense primed for running, but it can also feature a receiver split from the formation on either side of the ball.
+The I form can vary even further to include double tight ends, slight shifts in the halfback’s alignment, or even a three wide where the tight end is traded for a slot receiver.
+Plays using an I formation haven't been nearly as common in the NFL in recent years, but they still frequent college and high school playbooks.

-Because of its number of variations.
-The I formation can also prove a formidable formation for some short passing games.
+Due to its number of variations, the I formation can prove a formidable formation for some short passing games.
 Simple slant or hitch plays can work excellently in this formation, especially when the defense has loaded the box to account for a run play.
 These pass plays add the necessary shift that forces a defense to respect the run, while never being able to overcommit in anticipation.
-This sets up especially well for play action runs.
+This also sets up especially well for play action runs.

-The passing, though effective, is extremely limited.
-Long passes do not work well at all out of the I formation, and even short passes only work when the run game has been well established.
+The passing in an I-formation is also extremely limited.
+Long passes do not work well in the I formation, and even short passes only work when the run game has been well-established.
 The 52 defense serves well to mitigate the gains from the I formation.
 This holds true for all formations that put seven or eight men in the box at one time.
-The congestion makes it difficult for running backs to gain more than a yard or two per play, making first down conversion tough if not impossible.
-Over the I formation's main disadvantages come from its underscoring predictability and lack of varied play design and misdirection.
+The congestion makes it difficult for running backs to gain more than a yard or two per play, making first down conversion tough.